MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/triggers.md

 </Grid>
 ```

 In this example, visual states are set on a [`Grid`](xref:Xamarin.Forms.Grid) object.
-The background color of the `Grid` is green when only one pane is shown, is red when panes are shown side-by-side, and is purple when panes are shown top-bottom.
+The background color of the `Grid` is green when only one pane is shown, is red when panes are shown side by side, and is purple when panes are shown top-bottom.

 ## Related links